Curriculum Leader: Mr P Hickling

 Paper 2: Challenges in the human environment (Urban issues and challenges, The changing economic world and The challenge of resource management).

 Paper 3: Geographical applications (Issue Evaluation based on a booklet of information that students study, and Fieldwork skills).
 All students are expected to carry out both human and physical fieldwork.
-Some students may get the opportunity to complete extra fieldwork on the Sicily trip.

 Papers 1 and 2 are 1 hour 30 minutes each, both are worth 35% of the final grade.
 Paper 3 is 1 hour long and is worth 30% of the final grade.
 There is no coursework or controlled assessment.

 Students follow the AQA course which covers the physical Geography topics of Water & Carbon, Coastal Landscapes and Hazards.
 In human Geography the course covers Contemporary Urban Environments, Changing Places and Global Systems and Governance.
 These two exam papers are sat at the end of Year 13 and are each worth 40% of the final grade.
-Students will also be required to carry out their own geographical investigation, based on their fieldwork.
-This investigation is of the student’s own choice, as long as it is linked to the specification and will be worth 20% of the final A-level grade.
+Students will also be required to carry out their own geographical investigation (NEA), based on their fieldwork.
+This investigation is of the student’s own choice, as long as it is linked to the specification, and will be worth 20% of the final A-level grade.